szabgab/perlmaven.com/sites/en/pages/variable-will-not-stay-shared.md

 ---
-title: "Variable "..." will not stay shared ..."
+title: Variable "..." will not stay shared ...
 timestamp: 2021-12-20T09:30:01
 tags:
   - fork